State funerals in the United States: Herbert Hoover

+Dwight D. Eisenhower

-When Dwight D. Eisenhower died at Walter Reed Army Medical Center on March 28, 1969, plans for his state funeral had already been drawn up earlier, in 1966, although they were somewhat altered by the Eisenhower family.
-With a strong emphasis on military rites in honor of Eisenhower's contribution as Supreme Allied Commander during World War II, ceremonial and religious aspects also called for flags to be lowered to half-staff for 30 days, a lying in state in the Capitol rotunda, as well as a religious service held at Washington National Cathedral.
+The state funeral for former president Dwight D. Eisenhower, who died on March 28, 1969, placed a strong emphasis on military rites in honor of Eisenhower's contribution as Supreme Allied Commander during World War II.
+Ceremonial and religious aspects also called for flags to be lowered to half-staff for 30 days, a lying in state in the Capitol rotunda, as well as a religious service held at Washington National Cathedral.

+Lyndon B. Johnson

 On January 22, 1973, Lyndon B. Johnson died of a heart attack.
 Johnson's state funeral overlapped the mourning period of another former president, Harry S. Truman, who had died one month earlier (on December 26).
-Truman's family opted not to have a state funeral, instead preferring a more private funeral held at the Harry S. Truman Presidential Library and Museum in Independence, Missouri.

 Johnson lay in state for two days in the Capitol rotunda, the United States Air Force performed a flyover during the funeral procession to the Capitol, and flags were lowered to half-staff for 30 days as had been observed for Truman.
 The Johnson family stayed at Blair House during the state funeral.
 After funeral services were held at National City Christian Church on January 25, the Johnsons flew back to Texas where interment later that afternoon occurred at the Johnson ranch in Stonewall, Texas.

 State funerals in the 21st century

+Ronald Reagan

 Ronald Reagan died on June 5, 2004, in Los Angeles, California, from complications of Alzheimer's disease.
-A state funeral occurred in Washington, D.C., and Simi Valley, California, where Reagan was interred at the Ronald Reagan Presidential Library.
+His state funeral occurred in Washington, D.C., and Simi Valley, California, where Reagan was interred at the Ronald Reagan Presidential Library.
 200,000 mourners (5,000 per hour) filed past Reagan's casket in the Capitol rotunda June 9–11, 2004.
-Over two dozen world leaders listened to eulogies given by President George W. Bush, former Canadian Prime Minister Brian Mulroney and former British Prime Minister Margaret Thatcher during a national funeral service held at Washington National Cathedral.
+Over two dozen world leaders listened to eulogies given by President George W. Bush, Mayor Anthony A. Williams, former Canadian Prime Minister Brian Mulroney and former British Prime Minister Margaret Thatcher during a national funeral service held at Washington National Cathedral.

+Gerald Ford

-When Gerald Ford died on December 26, 2006, of arteriosclerotic cerebrovascular disease and diffuse arteriosclerosis, a state funeral was held in Palm Desert, California, Washington D.C., and Grand Rapids, Michigan.
+Gerald Ford died on December 26, 2006, of arteriosclerotic cerebrovascular disease and diffuse arteriosclerosis.
+His state funeral was held in Palm Desert, California, Washington, D.C., and Grand Rapids, Michigan.
 Eulogies were given at Washington National Cathedral by former Presidents George H. W. Bush and Jimmy Carter, former Secretary of State Henry Kissinger, journalist Tom Brokaw, and sitting President George W. Bush.
-Ford's remains were then flown to Michigan for interment at the Gerald R. Ford Presidential Museum.
+Ford's remains were then flown to Michigan, where he lay in repose at the Gerald R. Ford Presidential Museum in Grand Rapids.
+On January 3, Ford's remains was taken by motorcade to Grace Episcopal Church in East Grand Rapids, where a private funeral service was conducted.
+After the service, Ford's remains were transported back to the museum for interment.